ubarsc/rios/doc/source/concurrency.rst

 There is only a single writing thread, and it writes individual blocks to all of the output files.
-It waits for completed blocks to become available in the output block buffer, and as soon as they are ready, it writes the data to each of the output files. this runs concurrent with reading and computation on later blocks.
+It waits for completed blocks to become available in the output block buffer, and as soon as they are ready, it writes the data to each of the output files.
+This runs concurrently with reading and computation of later blocks.

-The docstring for the :class:`rios.structures.ConcurrencyStyle` class contains a detailed explanation of how the various style parameters interact, and how to choose a good concurrency style for a particular problem and hardware configuration.
+The docstring for the :class:`rios.structures.ConcurrencyStyle` class contains a more detailed explanation of how the various style parameters interact, and how to choose a good concurrency style for a particular problem and hardware configuration.
+The `Compute Worker Kinds`_ section has deeper discussion on appropriate use of each compute worker kind.

 It is strongly recommended that a new program be largely debugged with no concurrency, and that developers only switch on the concurrency after